 Academic Standing Requirements

-After each fall and spring semester, members of the Academic Affairs Council meet to review the academic performance of all undergraduate students.
+After each fall and spring semester, students’ academic performance is evaluated in accordance with the academic standing criteria described below.
 Also, the academic performance of students in accelerated programs is reviewed at the end of the summer term.

 To maintain good academic standing at the College, students must achieve minimum cumulative grade point averages appropriate to progress toward their degree and must complete coursework at a regular and sustained pace.
 Minimum cumulative GPAs are as follows: